yuchunlo/yuchunlo.github.io/_posts/2016-02-14-catch-and-release.md

 tags: translation
 ---

-<p>I first noticed and immediately got caught by the song <i>Catch & Release</i> by <a href="http://mattsimonsmusic.com/">Matt Simons</a> which is number two in <a href="http://www.billboard.com/charts/france-songs">Billboard's France Songs</a> <i>yesterday</i>.
-Yeah, a huge delay that over a year after it is released.</p>
+I first noticed and immediately got caught by the song *Catch & Release* by [Matt Simons](http://mattsimonsmusic.com/){:target="_blank"} which is number two in [Billboard's France Songs](http://www.billboard.com/charts/france-songs){:target="_blank"} *yesterday*.
+Yeah, a huge delay that over a year after it is released.

-<p>Although it became a hit in Europe, this song seems not that popular in the United States.
-It is not a news that the things trending in Taiwan often follows the US.</p>
+Although it became a hit in Europe, this song seems not that popular in the United States.
+It is not a news that the things trending in Taiwan often follows the US.

-<p>Besides the beautiful rhythm, its lyric is meaningful as well.
+Besides the beautiful rhythm, its lyric is meaningful as well.
 However I searched on Google for a while and failed to find the Chinese version of it.
-So I decide to try to make it myself.</p>
+So I decide to try to make it myself.

 <p><div class="video-container"><iframe width="560" height="315" src="https://www.youtube.com/embed/Rip0bX2qrIs" frameborder="0" allowfullscreen></iframe></div></p>
 <p>
     我即將前往<br>